valegiunchiglia/TMA-Analysis/README.md

-# Automated cancer diagnostics via analysis of optical and chemical images by deep and shallow learning
+# Automated Cancer Diagnostics via Analysis of Optical and Chemical Images by Deep and Shallow Learning

 This is the repository for the paper "Automated cancer diagnostics via analysis of optical and chemical images by deep and shallow learning".